vstinner/vstinner.github.io/draft/hybrid_graphics.rst

 My employer gave me a Lenovo P50 laptop to work.
 It is my only computer at home, so I needed a powerful laptop, even if it's heavy.
-The CPU, RAM and battery are great, but the "dual GPU" design is causing some headaches on Linux.
+The CPU, RAM and battery are great, but the hybrid graphics caused me some headaches.

 My Lenovo P50 has two GPUs::